Is Shaving Your Dog A Good Idea?

 Before shaving your canine companion, be sure to consider the type of health issues he has and may face when shaved.

-Dogs with sensitive skin will not do well when shaved.
+While shaving might sound like a good idea after badly dying your dog’s fur note that dogs with sensitive skin will not do well when shaved.
 They can suffer from razor burn or hot spots (especially in sensitive areas such as around their genitals, under their tails, in the crooks of their front and bag, legs, etc.).
 If they have allergies, their skin will be unprotected and more prone to itching and scratching from allergens.
 Not only this but shaving your beloved pet could also expose him to sunburn and skin cancer.

 If your pet has short hair, again, avoid shaving him.
 They will definitely face an increased risk of skin irritation, allergen exposure, sunburn, hot spots and possibly cancer.